Characters: Team Fortress 2 Support

 - In other words, when a dramatic death is needed, a Sniper is killed — as opposed to a funny death (Heavy) or a Red Shirt (Soldier).

 - And when a Dead Hand Shot is needed, it seems the Sniper has the most recognizable hand.

 - This reflects what happens in game as well: scoped in Snipers are sitting ducks, a very popular targets for Spies, Scouts, jumping Soldiers/Demos, and taunt kills.

 - He's also this as of "Blood In the Water": First, his parents died, followed by him finding out that he's adopted.
 Next, he finds his birth parents, only for them to be complete assholes.
 Then he gets shot.

 - Cold Sniper/Friendly Sniper: Zigzagged; Sniper is cold, cruel, and occasionally outright gleeful at killing his enemies; but he's also friendly towards his teammates and is very down-to-earth compared to the rest of the classes.

-- Cool Shades: Funnily enough, because they lack a bodygroup his default shades cannot be removed.
-As a result if you equip a cosmetic item with eyeglasses he will wear them over his regular ones.
+- Cool Shades: Funnily enough, because they lack a bodygroup, his default aviators cannot be removed.
+As a result, if you equip a cosmetic item with eyeglasses, he will wear them over his regular ones.